Baker Hughes logo

 Company Operations

-• Supply Chain: Global manufacturing and service network
+• Supply Chain: Global network of suppliers and manufacturing facilities.

 • Website: https://www.bakerhughes.com